kilean20/ML_blog/GP4Optim/GP4Optim.md

 - The low resolution simulation data can be used to construct prior and the prior can improve GPR.

 - We used MPELoss for prior construction using NN.
 The MPELoss may be better than MSELoss to account the important outliers.

+## 5. Future Work

+- Data for prior mean:
+  - So far, we have been trying fit a test problem as much as possible.
+And the data for prior was randomly generated.
+But as we are interested in optimization, it would better to have prior data to be near possible optima as what Bayesian Optimization does.
+  - Since data size for prior can be large, we need to look for alternative to GP.
+- Would uncertainty of prior is also useful?
+- Will supervised dimensionality reduction work?
+- Apply on dynamic aperture optimization.